dontforgit/resume/README.md

  - Planned and led a team of ten to Nicaragua on an overseas mission trip in July of 2018.
    - A second trip is planned for July 2019 with 18 people attending.
  - Determine the vision and priorities for the youth ministry.
- - Plan and execute weekly programs, monthly activities, and yearly retreats.
+ - Plan and execute weekly programs and lessons, monthly activities, and yearly retreats.
  - Research, evaluate, and purchase educational materials.
  - Build custom systems to track key performance metrics (such as attendance).
  - Maintain social media accounts, youth group website, church website, SoundCloud, Podcasts, and weekly MailChimp communication with parents and volunteers.
- - Manage the Youth Ministry budget.
+ - Propose and manage the Youth Ministry budget.

  ### Relevant Books I've Read

+ - [ ] The Stress Effect: Why Smart Leaders Make Dumb Decisions - And What to Do About It, Henry L. Thompson
+ - [X] The 5 Levels of Leadership: Proven Steps to Maximize Your Potential, John C. Maxwell
  - [X] Free to Focus: A Total Productivity System to Achieve More by Doing Less, Michael Hyatt
  - [X] The Culture Code: The Secrets of Highly Successful Groups, Daniel Coyle
  - [X] The 15 Invaluable Laws of Growth, John C. Maxwell